zijinzhang123/zijinzhang123.github.io/1research.md

 - Ross China Research Award
 - Selected for oral presentation at APSA 2024

-1. [Rethinking College Admissions: Can Test-Optional Policy Even the Playing Field?] with Yao Cui and Stefanus Jasin
+1. [Rethinking College Admissions: Can Test-Optional Policy Even the Playing Field?] with Yao Cui and Stefanus Jasin, manuscript in preparation

 <!-- ## Work-in-Progress
 <ol start="5">